 Experiencing Tooth Pain?

-If you’ve landed on this page because you’re suffering from dental pain and are in the St Louis area, we’re available for emergency dentistry or oral surgery Monday through Thursday and one Friday and one Saturday a month.
+If you’ve landed on this page because you’re suffering from dental pain and are in the St Louis area, we’re available for emergency dentistry or oral surgery Monday through Thursday.
 Call our office at 314-576-3000 and we’ll get you in the same day, if we’re open.

 What Causes Tooth Pain and What Does Tooth Pain Indicate?